-Most of New Zealand’s precipitation is rain.
-A small amount of water remains as snow and ice, but most flows into rivers and lakes, or into aquifers under the ground.
-Only about 30% evaporates into the atmosphere, compared with 70% in many other countries.
+A small amount of the moisture that falls in New Zealand remains as snow and ice.
+Most of the water flows through rivers into lakes or the sea.
+Some seeps into the soil and into aquifers under the ground.
+Only around 30% evaporates into the atmosphere, compared with 70% in many other countries.

 Using this item